 American walnut, on the other hand, is a much less dense tree.
-Ranking under 1000 on the Janka hardness scale, it’s one of the softest hardwood both in North America and the world.
+Ranked under 1000 on the Janka hardness scale, it’s one of the softest hardwood in both North America and the world.

-But, despite its softness, American, or black walnut as it’s sometimes referred to, is prized for its characteristics that make it both durable and easy to work with.
-Being soft doesn’t make this wood more prone to scratches and dents – its particular colour and grains do a great job of hiding any surface damage that’s bound to happen in high-traffic areas.
+But, despite its softness, American, or black walnut, as it’s sometimes referred to, is prized for its characteristics that make it both durable and easy to work with.
+Being soft doesn’t make this wood more prone to scratches and dents.
+The colours and grains do a great job of hiding any surface damage that’s bound to happen in high-traffic areas.

-Black walnut comes in the same rich, dark brown colours as Brazilian walnut does.
+Black walnut comes in the same rich, dark brown colours as Brazilian walnut.
 Depending on the age and how the timber was cut, walnut boards often come with purplish and even olive hues.
-The intricate hues and grains of walnut are what makes this timber so sought-after and rarely needs any special polishing or finishes.
+The intricate hues and grains of walnut make this timber so sought-after it rarely needs any special polishing or finishes.

 But, despite its incredible features, walnut flooring isn’t the best choice for every property.
 Walnut floorboards are notoriously expensive, so they might not be the best option for a renovation project with a mid to low range budget.
-The intricate patterns of the grains and the deep, dark hues of the boards to make them suitable for a pretty limited range of rooms.
-Dark hardwoods, especially ones with a matte or oil finish and different grains can suffocate a small room.
+The intricate patterns of the grains and the deep, dark hues of the boards make them suitable for a limited range of rooms.
+Dark hardwoods, especially ones with a matte or oil finish, and different grains, can suffocate a small room.
 Rooms with awkward corners, pillars, dark walls or lots of furniture also won’t benefit from this luxurious flooring.

 If you’re unsure walnut is the best choice for your home, send us an email to [email protected], or give us a call at 01162 165 107.
 Our flooring experts will be at your doorstep in no time, with the type of advice and ideas that can only stem from more than two decades of experience.